Spend Smart. Eat Smart.

 Reduce Food Waste

 Food waste is a big problem in the United States.
 According to Feeding America, 25-40% of the food grown, processed, and transported in the US will never be eaten.
-Food is the number one source of solid food waste in American landfills.
+Food is the number one source of solid waste in American landfills.
 Food waste is not only bad for the environment, but it also means wasted money for your family.

 There are steps you can take to keep waste to a minimum at your home.